-To maintain a healthy body weight and condition, you should feed your dog a nutritionally complete and balanced diet that is appropriate for their energy needs.
-Use our Dog Food Finder Tool to discover which diets are recommended for your unique dog.
+To maintain a healthy body weight and condition, you should feed your dog a nutritionally complete and balanced diet that is appropriate for their life stage, weight and energy needs.
+Use our Dog Food Finder Tool to discover which diets are recommended for your canine companion.

-If a dog is fed a complete and balanced diet that is suited to their life stage and it is fed sufficiently to meet their energy needs, then the diet will also be providing all of the necessary nutrients required.
-Supplementing with other nutrients (such as calcium) is counterproductive and not recommended as it can lead to imbalances.
-For example, an excess of calcium in the diet can lead to corresponding skeletal bone issues.
+If a dog is fed a complete and balanced diet that is suited to their life stage and it is fed sufficiently to meet their energy needs, then the diet will also be providing the necessary nutrients required.
+Supplementing with other nutrients such as calcium is not only counterproductive but has been shown, amongst other factors, to contribute to joint issues in the growing dog.

 How much should I be feeding my dog?

 Check the recommended feeding guidelines

 Each pet food product has individual feeding guides based on the weight of your dog as well as the calories provided by the food.
 This should be used as the starting point for estimating how much food to offer your dog.
 These feeding guides have been carefully calculated, but as the name suggests, they are simply a guide and the exact amount fed must be tailored to your pet’s individual exercise requirements.

 Different dietary formats (for example canned and dry foods) have different energy densities, so it is important to weigh food and not estimate the quantity.
 Also remember that these feeding guides are determined based on daily servings so if you’re feeding your dog multiple times a day, remember to divide the amount of food you feed them each time accordingly.